katharinaka/DOGcosmoS/README.md

 # DOGcosmoS

-Dynamics Of Galaxies in Cosmological Simulations
+Dynamics Of Galaxies in Cosmological Simulations.
+This package is for anyone who would like to analyse the dynamics of galaxies in a cosmological simulation box.
+The current version is focused on the shape of rotation curves and their diversity.
+More features are to come.

 # Installation
 Having cloned this project from github, you can move into the root directory and install via pip -m install --editable .

-Please make sure that you have the requirements installed before using this package:
+Please make sure that you have the requirements installed before using this package.
+Since they require specific versions to work well within this package, it is recommended to use a virtual environment and install them there.
+You can also find the list of requirements in requirements.txt

+python == 3.10.0
 swiftgalaxy == 1.0.0
 velocyraptor
 numpy == 1.23.5
 unyt == 2.9.3

-Since the rewuirements require specific versions to work well within this package, it is recommended to use a virtual environment.

 # Usage

-For anyone  who would like to analyse the dynamics of galaxies in a cosmological simulation box.

 A quick-start guide:
 First you need to specify the paths to the snapshotfile and halo catalogue in the file 'specify_your_paths.ini'.